 Most farmers’ markets are run by voluntary organisations who operate in the suburb in which the market is located.

 Most farmers’ markets happen once a month, on a Saturday or Sunday morning, and have between 25 and 50 stalls.

 Some farmers’ markets give preference to ‘very local’ stallholders.
-For example, at Eltham, more than half of the stallholders are from the Nillumbik local authority area or its immediately bordering authority areas.
+For example, at Eltham, around half of the stallholders are from the Nillumbik local authority area or its immediately bordering authority areas.